-CSR is major manufacturer and supplier of building materials.
-We are also a large sugar producer and have a substantial investment in aluminium smelting.
+CSR is major manufacturer and supplier of building materials and has a substantial investment in aluminium smelting.
 We collect personal information about people we deal with and others, where relevant, in order to operate our businesses.
 As a publicly listed company, we also maintain records of our shareholders.
 Collecting personal information is also necessary in some circumstances to meet our legal obligations.

 What kind of personal information does CSR collect and how does CSR collect it?